run-ai/genv/docs/source/overview/overview.rst

 ----------------
 If you are not familiar with Genv, it is recommended to follow the :doc:`quick start tutorial <quickstart>`.

-If you are looking for how to install Genv, visit the :doc:`installation page <../usage/installation>`, and if you want to know how to do specific things, check out the :doc:`usage guide <../usage/usage>`.
+If you are looking for how to install Genv, visit the :doc:`installation page <installation>`, and if you want to know how to do specific things, check out the :doc:`usage guide <../usage/usage>`.